-- (2) For sites with frontage on more than one public street (i.e., corner lots), this standard applies to one frontage only. - (3) The public street frontage is the length of the property as measured along the street right-of-way excluding the width of entrance driveways and/or streets. - (4) Building facades that face public streets shall be divided into human-scale proportions using at least two features such as windows, entrances, arcades, arbors, awnings, trellises with vines, or an equivalent element.
-A blank, uninterrupted wall shall not be longer than 30 feet. - (5) No parking, loading or travel aisles shall be located between the public street and buildings within 50 feet of the street, except that a designated park-and-ride lot or one drive-through lane may be permitted.
-See Section 8.420(1)(b).
-[Ord.
-5947, 1/1/21] - (6) To count toward this standard, a plaza shall: - (a) Be well defined at the street edge by a low decorative architectural wall (no higher than three feet), or a line of shrubs or trees of the same species, or similar landscaped or built feature; - (b) Use materials that are similar in quality to the principal materials of the primary building(s) and landscape.
-Landscaping with drought-resistant native species is strongly encouraged; - (c) Have direct access to the public street sidewalk and be located the shortest distance to the nearest building main entrance; and - (d) Extend at least the full depth of the maximum setback.
-[Ord.
-5556, 2/21/03]
+- excluding the width of entrance driveways and/or streets. - (4) Building facades that face public streets shall be divided into human-scale proportions using at least two features such as windows, entrances, arcades, arbors, awnings, trellises with vines, or an equivalent element.
+A blank, uninterrupted wall shall not be longer than 30 feet. - (5) No parking, loading or travel aisles shall be located between the public street and buildings within 50 feet of the street, except that a designated park and ride lot or one drive-through lane may be permitted See420(1)(b) when the building is setback no more than 25 feet. - (6) To count toward this standard, a plaza or pedestrian amenity space shall: - (a) Be well defined at the street edge by a low decorative architectural wall (no higher than three feet), or a line of shrubs or trees of the same species, or similar landscaped or built feature; - (b) Shall include pavement, seating, trees and landscaping.
+Use materials that are similar in quality to the principal materials of the primary building(s) and landscape.
+Landscaping with dDrought-resistant native species areis strongly encouraged; - (c) Have direct access to the public street sidewalk and be located the shortest distance to the nearest building main entrance; and - (d) Extend at least the full depth of the maximum setback.